ALTIBASE/telegraf/altibase/README.md

   * UTRANS_QUERY_COUNT
   * VICTIM_FAILS
   * WORKING_TIME
-* Altibase usage - gathers statistics related to Altibase's memory or disk usage.
+* Altibase usage - Statistics related to Altibase's memory or disk usage.
 There are measurements such as:
   * altibase_memstat_max
   * altibase_memstat_alloc
   * altibase_tbs_total
   * altibase_tbs_usage
   * altibase_mem_tbl_usage
   * altibase_disk_tbl_usage
-* ServiceThread stats - gathers statistics related to service threads of Altibase.
+* ServiceThread stats - Statistics related to the service threads of Altibase.
 There is a measurement such as:
   * altibase_srv_thr
-* Query stats - gathers query statistics that can affect Altibase's performance.
+* Query stats - Query statistics that can affect Altibase's performance.
 There are measurements such as:
   * altibase_fullscan_query
   * altibase_utrans_query
   * altibase_long_run_query
-* Lock stats - gathers statistics on the queries holding or waiting for locks.
+* Lock stats - Statistics on the queries holding or waiting for locks.
 There are measurements such as:
   * altibase_lock_hold_info
   * altibase_lock_wait_info
   * altibase_tx_of_memory_view_scn
-* File I/O stats - gathers statistics about I/O on individual disk files of Altibase.
+* File I/O stats - Statistics about I/O on individual disk files of Altibase.
 There are measurements such as:
   * altibase_file_io_reads
   * altibase_file_io_wait
   * altibase_file_io_writes
-* Waits stats - gathers statistics on waits classified by wait event.
+* Waits stats -Statistics on waits classified by wait event.
 There are measurements such as:
   * altibase_session_event
   * altibase_system_event
-* Replication gap - gathers replication gaps by replication name.
+* Replication gap - Replication gaps by replication name.
 There is a measurement such as:
   * altibase_rep_gap
-* Overall system stats - gathers overall statistics for the system.
+* Overall system stats - Overall statistics for the system.
 There is a measurement such as:
   * altibase_sysstat

 ## Tags

-* All measurements has following tags.
+* All measurements have following tags.
-  * dsn - the dsn from which the metrics are gathered
+  * dsn - the DSN from which the metrics are gathered
   * host - the host name from which the metrics are gathered
-* altibase_tbs_usage_per_tbsname measurement additionally have the following tag.
+* Measurement 'altibase_tbs_usage_per_tbsname' additionally has the following tag.
   * TBS_NAME - tablespace name

 ## Example Output